iRadEntertainment/iRadialMenu/README.md

 - Includes a 3D version (`RadialMenu3DFlat`) for projecting radial menus in 3D space.
 - Signals for selection, cancellation, and hover changes.

+## Known bugs

+1. Signal "selected" fires twice when an item is selected.
+2. EditorInterface class, used for editor preview, cannot be used when export and needs to be commented out.

 ## Installation

 1. Download or clone this repository, copy the content of `addons/` into your Godot project's `addons/` folder.